12 Step Recovery From

 The AWOL will take about 8 months to complete.
 It is geared to all different levels of recovery where each individual brings their experience, strength and hope with them.
 It is a place to learn about recovery from others with long term sobriety, as well as from those who are new to recovery.
 We all have ESH and gifts to share.
 There are no experts here, and YOU matter.
 That said, we do trust in the wisdom of the A.A. founders as set forth in the Big Book of Alcoholics Anonymous and A.A.’s 12 and 12, upon which the AWOL is based.
 We are coming together so we can recover and work the Steps together in a safe, supportive and loving environment.

-Below are the commitments you will be asked to take at the conclusion of the second open AWOL session on Thursday, June 20th:
+Below are the commitments you will be asked to take at the conclusion of the third open AWOL sessions.

 MAA AWOL Commitments

 You may ask, “Does a slip into addictive media disqualify me from participation in the AWOL?”
-The answer would be: “Not necessarily.”
+The answer would be: “Not necessarily.
 If you have a slip which doesn’t become an ongoing pattern of behavior, and are able to learn from it and reconnect to your sobriety in a new way, then you may continue in the AWOL.
-A slip sometimes awakens one’s awareness to the power of media addiction and your powerlessness over it, and provides motivation to adjust your sobriety plan so that you may continue working the 12 Steps in a meaningful, honest manner with integrity and purpose.
-If, on the other hand, you find yourself more and more drawn to media, then we ask that you bow out of the AWOL.
+A slip sometimes awakens one’s awareness to the power of media addiction and your powerlessness over it, and provides motivation to adjust your sobriety plan so that you may continue working the 12 Steps in a meaningful, honest manner with integrity and purpose.”
+You may want to review with your sponsor steps 1,2 and 3 to get back on track.
+If, on the other hand, you find yourself more and more drawn to media, or slipping often then we ask that you bow out of the AWOL.

-Attendance - AWOL meetings are Mondays and Thursdays at 6-7pm Eastern Time.
-Attendance at all AWOL meetings is expected.
-We are aware that life events may sometimes require that you miss a meeting.
-Please contact one of the co-leaders in the event you need to be absent.
-It is expected that you not miss more than one meeting each month.
+Attendance - Attendance at all AWOL meetings is required.
+We are aware that life events may sometimes make it necessary that you miss a meeting.
+Please contact your group facilitator in the event you need to be absent.
+It breaks the integrity of the group when people feel they can come and go.
+You must make the AWOL a priority.
+This will be a difficult decision for some of you.
+Only you can decide what your priority is.
 If you do miss a meeting, you must call someone in the group, or your sponsor, and share your answers to the Keys & Comments for the day you missed.

-Meetings - You are required to attend 2 regular MAA meetings weekly.
-Make these committed meetings in which you become known to others and participate in service.
+Meetings - You are required to attend at least one regular MAA meeting weekly.
+Make this a committed meeting in which you become known to others and participate in service.
 Reliance on the AWOL sessions alone is not recommended.

 Other Important Information:

 Zoom Expectations - Please show up 5 to 10 minutes early for each meeting.
-The sessions start promptly at the top of the hour.
-You must have your camera on at all times so you can be present.
+The sessions start promptly.
+You must have your camera on and be seated and clearly visible at all times so you can be present for the meeting.
 No multitasking.
-You may attend from your car if that is the quietest place for you, but you may not be driving during the AWOL.
+You may attend from a parked car if that is the quietest place for you but you may not be driving.

 Sharing – We ask that your shares be focused on the Keys and Comments for each day as we work through the Steps.
 You are encouraged to share your truth as it pertains to recovery from media addiction.
 Any outside issues should be addressed with either your sponsor or a trusted fellow, but not discussed during the AWOL sessions.
 We realize that many in recovery deal with issues of trauma and abuse, however, we are here to focus on recovery through working the 12 Steps of MAA.
-The AWOL leader may refocus sharing if it departs from the Keys and Comments.
+The AWOL facilitators may refocus sharing if it departs from the Keys and Comments.
+Please share about your personal experience only, using “I” statements.
 Our goal is to provide a safe, loving environment for all who attend.

 We ask that you not engage in crosstalk which we define as interrupting, directly addressing another speaker, commenting on someone else’s share, giving advice, or making suggestions.
 Please do NOT mention media titles, specific content of your addictive media, or make reference to current events.